webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Small coding standards fixes

 = 3.2 =
-* New behaviour for special entities that don’t allow repeated payments in a specific time frame (only for WooCommerce 3.0 and above)
+* New behavior for special entities that don’t allow repeated payments in a specific time frame (only for WooCommerce 3.0 and above)
 * New `multibanco_ifthen_base_mbwaykey` filter to be able to change the base MB WAY Key used to generate the payment details, based on the order, which may be useful for marketplaces
 * Bumped `WC tested up to` tag